-So, after some behind-the-scenes drama involving a standoff with his record company that led to Petty declaring bankruptcy so he wouldn’t be tied to a contract, the album — which was recorded in late 1978 and early 1979 in Hollywood’s Sound City studio — was set for release.
-(It wouldn’t be the last time Petty butted heads with his bosses over the ownership and marketing of his music: His next album, 1981’s Hard Promises, was delayed after Petty balked at the label’s proposal to raise the record’s list price.)
+So, after some behind-the-scenes drama involving a standoff with his record company that led to Petty declaring bankruptcy so he wouldn't be tied to a contract, Damn the Torpedoes was set for release.
+(It wouldn't be the last time Petty butted heads with his bosses over the ownership and marketing of his music: His next album, 1981's Hard Promises, was delayed after Petty balked at the label's proposal to raise the record's list price.)

-And from the opening, ringing riff that ushers in “Refugee,” Damn the Torpedoes sounds like an instant rock classic.
-New producer Jimmy Iovine loads almost every track with a monumental significance, like this could be your new favorite song or Friday-night anthem.
-It really was “full speed ahead” for Petty, and there was no turning back.
+And from the opening, ringing riff that ushers in "Refugee," Damn the Torpedoes sounds like an instant rock classic.
+Recording in late 1978 and early 1979 in Hollywood's Sound City studio, new producer Jimmy Iovine loads almost every track with a monumental significance, like this could be your new favorite song or Friday-night anthem.
+It really was "full speed ahead" for Petty, and there was no turning back.

 The commercial upswing also was felt almost immediately.
-The album made it all the way to No. 2 and stayed there for seven weeks, kept from the top spot by Pink Floyd‘s The Wall (it was their highest-charting record until Hypnotic Eye debuted at No. 1 in 2014).
-“Don’t Do Me Like That” became the band’s first Top 10 single, and “Refugee” followed it into the Top 15.
+The album made it all the way to No. 2 and stayed there for seven weeks, kept from the top spot by Pink Floyd's The Wall.
+(This was their highest-charting record until Hypnotic Eye debuted at No. 1 in 2014.)
+"Don't Do Me Like That" became the band's first Top 10 single, and "Refugee" followed it into the Top 15.